Dasharo/docs/docs/variants/protectli_vp2420/firmware-update.md

    changes.
 1. Reboot the device to properly apply the changes.

+The settings of all the above options can be restored after a firmware update.

 ## Updating minor versions v1.x.y

 Both `WP_RO` and `RW_SECTION_A` partitions of the flash needs to be updated.